 A search of the Texas statutes points you to a full set of all the statutes that mention abortion.
 Below we highlight some prominent abortion laws.
 If you need assistance locating a particular abortion law, please let us know.

 House Bill 1280 is often referred to as Texas's "trigger law."
-The law prohibits almost all abortions and will take effect on August 25th, 2022.
+The law prohibits almost all abortions and became effective on August 25th, 2022.
 Learn more in our other FAQ, Does Texas have trigger laws related to abortion?

 House Bill 2 was passed in the 2nd Called Session of the Texas Legislature in 2013.
 It contained many new restrictions on abortions, including the use of abortion-inducing medication.
 The bill added Subchapter D to the Woman’s Right to Know Act.
 Subchapter D regulates abortion-inducing drugs and establishes a protocol that physicians must follow.
 The law states that the physician must: